Plans starting at: $39.99

 Years of solid operations equip Cox with reliable infrastructure

-As the fifth-largest ISP in the United States, Cox has a thirty-year record of delivering internet access to customers.
+Cox has a thirty-year record of delivering internet access to customers.
 This means that when you order internet service, it will work as it should the vast majority of the time.
-Cox home internet serves metro areas in 19 states [1].
+Cox home internet serves metro areas in 18 states.
+Cox Communications remains a major U.S. broadband provider with around 6–6.5 million residential and commercial customers under its own brand.
+With its 2025 proposed merger with Charter Communications, the combined company would serve roughly 35.9 million broadband subscribers — making it, if approved, the largest cable/broadband operator in the United States [8].
 Cox uses hybrid fiber-coaxial (HFC) technology, like its major competitors Xfinity and Spectrum.
 Ordinarily, your internet service will be carried by fiber-optic lines along the main arteries until it gets within about a mile of your house.
 Somewhere near that point, the network will switch to copper coaxial cable.
 This structure is called Fiber-to-the-Node (FTTN).
 It is faster than an all-copper network, but not as fast as all-fiber, which is also known as Fiber-to-the-Home (FTTH).
-Cox does offer a small percentage of all-fiber connections and is building out more, but for the moment, you are most likely to get HFC, i.e., cable internet service [4].
-Download speeds with Cox’s cable internet will go as high as 1000 Mbps in some areas, and upload speeds will top out around 100 Mbps.
+Cox does offer a small percentage of all-fiber connections and is building out more, but for the moment, you are most likely to get HFC, i.e., cable internet service [9].
+Download speeds with Cox’s cable internet will go as high as 2,000 Mbps in some areas, and upload speeds will top out around 200 Mbps.
 Though this upload speed is far below the symmetrical high speeds of an all-fiber connection, Cox cable internet still provides plenty of speed for most households.
-Cox uses data caps of 1.2 TB/month on its plans.
+Cox uses data caps of 1.25 TB/month on its plans.
 This allowance will provide plenty of data for most households.
-But if you have a large household and you all do unusually heavy streaming or gaming to go over 1 TB, you may incur up to a maximum of $100 in overage charges [3].
+But if you have a large household and you all do unusually heavy streaming or gaming to go over 1 TB, you may incur up to a maximum of $100 in overage charges.
 You can get Cox plans with unlimited data, but only by paying more each month for an unlimited plan.Viasat Equipment, Installation and Bonus Features

 Viasat equipment: buy upfront or take option of monthly rental fee